COVID-19 and Filing for

-- A medical report providing a diagnosis of the coronavirus is NOT necessary.
+- A medical report providing a diagnosis of COVID-19 is NOT necessary.
 Providing a positive test result or a medical report listing your symptoms may be sufficient.

 - If you are claiming a direct exposure, you must be able to provide information regarding the details of the exposure such as location and date.

-- You must file a claim with the NYS Workers’ Compensation Board within 2 years of the date of accident and 2 years from the day you knew or should have known the condition was work related.
+- You must file a claim with the NYS Workers’ Compensation Board within 2 years of the date of accident.

 - You may be entitled to other benefits provided under Federal or New York State laws for loss of salary or sick time.

-- The Board has advised that this information is based upon the current state of the law and is subject to change and depends on the exact circumstances of each employee.
+- This information is based upon the current state of the law and is subject to change and depends on the exact circumstances of each employee.

 - A claim can be established as a result of a work exposure to a COVID-19 positive coworker.